JuliaArbTypes/ArbFloats.jl/README.md

 exported arithmetic, elementary or special functions is applied to an `ArbFloat`, the value transforms as an extended precision floating point interval.

-### About Arb and using Nemo's libraries

-This work is constructed atop a state-of-the-art C library for working with *midpoint ± radius* intervals, `Arb`. `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

-The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds; and, with permission, I call them directly.

-###### Hint

-It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius – and sometimes they are.
-When an `ArbFloat` has a nonzero radius, the user sees only those digits that \_don`t care_:  the digits which remain after rounding the`ArbFloat\` so that the radius is subsumed (as if 0.0).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~